 In most cases the aim of extra support is to give a child access to the mainstream curriculum (though possibly not the whole programme of study).
 Work shouldn't be too different from that undertaken by the rest of the class, but may be adapted to take account of learning need.
-The assistant acts as a bridge, helping with what they need to do to get from where they are currently to where they want to be.
+The assistant acts as a bridge, helping the child to learn what they need to do to get from where they are currently, to where they want to be.
 An assistant may ensure different learning styles are adopted, perhaps kinaesthetic, visual, practical, or act as a scribe or amanuensis to help the child achieve the learning objectives.

-It's easy for a child to cling to their support, but while a good assistant will offer social and emotional support, they will at the same time encourage a child to develop friendship groups and rely less on the help and support of others in doing so.
+It's easy for a child to cling to their support, but while a good assistant will offer social and emotional support, they will at the same time encourage a child to develop friendship groups.

 Less is more

 The success of TA/LSA support is dependent on close liaison between the teaching staff and the whole school's determination that the pupil be a fully included member from the outset.